allegro/turnilo/docs/swiv-0.9.x-migration.md

 The `name` of the cluster must match up with the `engine` property in the dataSource (which is probably `'druid'`)

-Doing this change is not required as Pivot is fully backwards compatible with the old config style, but you will have to upgrade to the new style to utilize some of the new features.
+Doing this change is not required as Swiv is fully backwards compatible with the old config style, but you will have to upgrade to the new style to utilize some of the new features.

-Pivot can also perform this update for you.
+Swiv can also perform this update for you.
-Run `pivot -c old_config.yaml --print-config > new_config.yaml` and double check by diffing `old_config.yaml` and `new_config.yaml` to ensure nothing got lost
+Run `swiv -c old_config.yaml --print-config > new_config.yaml` and double check by diffing `old_config.yaml` and `new_config.yaml` to ensure nothing got lost

 ## No host override

-In Pivot 0.8.x it was possible to run `pivot --config your_config.yaml --druid override.broker.host` to override the druidHost property in the config.
+In Swiv 0.8.x it was possible to run `swiv --config your_config.yaml --druid override.broker.host` to override the druidHost property in the config.

 While useful, this is difficult to manage with multiple clusters and has been removed.